 While face coverings are no longer a requirement by law, our University policy will continue to require all students, staff and visitors to wear a face covering while moving through all University and Students’ Union buildings, unless you are exempt.
 Posters are displayed across all campuses to act as reminders.
 You are not required to wear a face covering while seated.

-This policy will be reviewed regularly and will be assessed prior to the start of the next academic year.
+This policy will be reviewed regularly and will be assessed at Christmas.

 Under COVID-19 guidance from the UK Government, some people are exempt from wearing face coverings.
 To support our staff and students, last year Staffordshire University joined The Invisible Disabilities Sunflower lanyard scheme, making sunflower lanyards available for all staff and students to allow members of our community signify that they are exempt from face coverings in a discreet way – should they choose to do so.